 Structural Identification – A Guiding Framework

 The term structural identification (St-Id) is an adaptation of the system identification concept from systems and control engineering to structural engineering of constructed systems.
 Douglas and Reid were early pioneers in applying the St-Id concept to characterize the lateral response characteristics of highway bridges by pull-release testing (1982).
 Gobel, Shultz and Commander leveraged a version of the St-Id concept for testing bridges under crawl loads since 1989 (1991).
 The writer has led an ASCE expert committee that issued a state-of-the-art report on St-Id (2013).
-The ASCE Committee formulated a 6-step iterative process, summarized below, to construct, calibrate and utilize a field-calibrated finite element model to capture, quantify and simulate the elements and mechanisms that influence the load effects such as intrinsic forces, live loads, corresponding internal actions and the responses of all the critical elements of the bridge system.
-The St-Id process ensures that a load test is planned, designed and performed competently and safely.
+The ASCE Committee formulated a 6-step iterative process, summarized below, to construct, calibrate and utilize a finite element model to characterize the mechanisms that influence the load effects such as intrinsic forces, live loads, corresponding internal actions and the responses of all the critical elements of the bridge system.
+The St-Id process ensures that any field test is planned, designed and performed competently and safely.
 Furthermore, it can be leveraged beyond the load rating to provide additional insight on the behaviors of bridge system and thus increase the value of the load test such as to design effective maintenance, repair and/or retrofit for the bridge.
 Each of the Steps of St-Id is described in the following:

 Step 1 – Observation and Conceptualization

-Establish clear objectives for the St-Id effort and identify critical constraints and any with the owner and visiting the bridge.
-Collect and evaluate the reliability of all available legacy data missing information by meeting and information.
+Establish clear objectives for the St-Id effort and identify critical constraints.
+Collect and evaluate the reliability of all available legacy data and missing information by meeting with the bridge owner and visiting the bridge.
 Objectives that are in addition to load rating, such as how to effectively repair or retrofit the bridge, or an evaluation of the substructure and foundations for safety and scour may be included.
-Given that the ability to reuse foundations and substructure could save as much as 50% of the cost of constructing a new bridge, there may be compelling reasons for St-Id as long as the method is planned and resourced for accomplishing all the objectives.
+Given that the ability to reuse foundations and substructure could save as much as 50% of the cost of constructing a new bridge, there may be compelling reasons for St-Id as long as these objectives are considered and included in this first stage of planning.

 Step 2 – A Priori Modeling and Simulation

-Observe the bridge system and measure selected responses under different operational and environmental conditions to conceptualize the system for a-priori modelling.
+Observe the bridge system and measure selected conditions and properties to conceptualize the system for a-priori modelling.
 This includes checking the dimensions, sampling and coring to verify material properties, scanning for rebar details, and boring to evaluate the soil conditions.
 The data and insight from these studies will help construct a 3D FE model that will simulate the important structural mechanisms.
 A model-builder must have experience with FE modelling, as well as an understanding of the kinetics and kinematics of the constructed system by actual on-site visits and observations.
 It is important to note that an infinite number of FE models can be constructed that are geometrically consistent with the structure, but may still fall short of accurately capturing the behavior of the structure.
-Given that the model should simulate all movements, restraints, joint and member deformations and mechanisms such as composite action or lack of, and continuity between spans and or approaches as well as any soil pressures, selecting the right mesh resolution and element choices becomes important.
+Given that the model should simulate all movements, restraints, joint and member deformations and mechanisms such as composite action or lack of, and continuity between spans and or approaches as well as any soil pressures, selecting the right mesh resolution and element choices is imperative.